 Apple is going to expand its Apple Maps by implementing some new indoor location mapping features.
 As per a report from Bloomberg, the company will now use drones for collecting the data more accurately.
 And for doing this, Apple also got the FAA permission to fly drones for collecting data, photography, and videography.

-The report states that drones will collect the data about road changes, construction and street signs.
-And for managing all the operations related to drone Apple is going to hire Amazon’s Prime Air Unit.
+The report states that drones will collect data about road changes, construction, and street signs.
+And for managing all the drone operations, Apple will hire Amazon’s Prime Air Unit.

-Most recently Apple also introduced “minivans”, the vehicles for ground, which have rooftop cameras, allows to collect information about roads and street view by clicking pictures of different places.
-The main drawback of this was that they must be driven by a person, and because of that there is very limited access for data collection.
-Now, the idea of using drones for data collection will remove that drawback as it will greatly expand the reach for this work.
+Most recently, Apple also introduced “minivans,” the vehicles for the ground, which have rooftop cameras, allowing to collect information about roads and street view by clicking pictures of different places.
+The main drawback of this was that they must be driven by a person, and because of that, there is very limited access for data collection.
+Now, the idea of using drones for data collection will remove that drawback as it will greatly expand the reach of this work.

 In August this year Maps is a big investment with little monetary reward, it is expensive to maintain an accurate worldwide mapping service which has no clear direct revenue stream.-Eddy Cue,Apple’s executive

-Apple is now looking forward for the success of their new data collection technique.
+Apple is now looking forward to the success of its new data collection technique.